🏗️ COMPLEXITY BADGE: 🟠 MEDIUM (SysAdmin Required)

 Technical Reality: How does it work?

-- Performance: fast for read-heavy sites, but requires caching layers (Varnish/Redis) to scale.
+- Performance Scalability: Fast for read-heavy sites, but requires additional caching layers like Redis or Varnish to scale effectively.

-- Security: Highly secure if maintained, but a common target for automated bots due to its popularity.
+- Security Surface: Highly secure if maintained, but its popularity makes it a constant target for automated exploit attempts.